 Let’s start with the conforming loan, it is a loan amount that falls within the maximum limits set by government agencies that back most U.S. mortgages.
 The non-conforming loans don’t meet those guidelines.
 As you may know, Jumbo loans are the most well-known non-conforming loans.

-If you put down less than 20% of the home’s purchase price, lenders will generally require you to pay a private mortgage insurance (PMI) on the conventional loans.
+If you put down less than 20% of the home’s purchase price, lenders will generally require you to pay mortgage insurance (PMI) on the conventional loans.

 Who is a conventional mortgage ideal for?